Time Management for Solo Cooking.

 Here's how to make room on any given weekly menu, so nothing goes to waste:

-• Pass on "Prep or Pass" recipes.
-Postpone or cancel prep on all recipes which do not contain "use it or lose it" perishables like fresh produce.
+- Skip SKIPPABLE recipes.
+Postpone or cancel prep on all recipes which do not contain non freezable "use it or lose it" perishables like fresh produce.

 Code fast and flexible recipes with washi during planning:

 Recipes made from slow perishing/keepable ingredients are safe to plan and postpone for another week.
-Skippable BACK BURNER recipes like chocolate chip cookies, grilled steak, or linguica pizza make meal plans more flexible.
+SKIPPABLE recipes like chocolate chip cookies, grilled steak, or linguica pizza make meal plans more flexible.

-• Code low priority, no-rush-recipes with BACK BURNER washi.
+- Code low priority, no-rush-recipes with SKIPPABLE washi.

 Here are ten steps to managing kitchen workflow like a pro:

-1. Use the Try & Buy Notepad & Image board to plan kitchen setup.
-Equip kitchen workspace with inventory display organizers, food storage containers, and time-saving tools.
+- Use the Try & Buy Notepad & Image board to plan kitchen setup.
+Equip kitchen workspace with inventory display organizers, food storage containers, and time saving tools.

-2. Free up flexibility by planning FRESH & FAST low prep section 1 recipes, optional BACK BURNER recipes, and PACK TO GO recipes for a lunchbox.
-Code special servings with washi.
+- Free up even more flexibility by planning FRESH & FAST low prep Section 1 recipes, optional SKIPPABLE recipes, and PACK TO GO recipes.
+Code Timely Recipes with washi.

-5. Create a recipe prep task list on shopping day, after ingredients are sourced.
+- Jot down each recipe's prep ahead tasks & finishing touch tasks on shopping day, after ingredients are sourced.
 Then code matching tasks with stickers.

-7. Check off prep-ahead tasks, recipe completions, and single serving recipe repeats on the Tasklist Builder.
+- Check off prep-ahead tasks, recipe completions, and single serving recipe repeats on the Tasklist.

-9. Confirm planning, shopping, and section completions with stickers on the Tracker.
+- Check off planning, shopping, and section completions on the Kitchen Time Tracker.

 Crossing the finish line is fun!